Lake-Tuggeranong-College/Lake-Tuggeranong-College/Writerside/topics/ISD/FPS/FPS-First-Person-Controller.md

 ## Camera

 The player has been created, however the player cannot ‘see’ as a camera has not been added.
 The camera is what the user sees in game.
-In a FPS, the mouse is attached to the player object and therefore the camera.
+In an FPS, the mouse is attached to the player object and therefore the camera.
 When the mouse moves, the camera moves to match.

 Add a `Camera3D` child node to the Player node.